bls20AWS/alexa-strava-skillz/README.md

 5. Ability to update activities.
 6. Ability to query friends activities and leave comments / give kudos

-For a guide t how this skill was built refere to : https://thewebsmithsite.wordpress.com/2019/04/12/guide-building-an-alexa-skill-using-lambda-node-js-and-the-strava-api/
+For a guide on how this skill was built refer to :

+https://thewebsmithsite.wordpress.com/2019/04/12/guide-building-an-alexa-skill-using-lambda-node-js-and-the-strava-api/